Skip to Content

 I walked into the clinic and explained my condition to the doctor.
 After asking me a few questions, he wrote me a prescription for some antibiotic eye drops and a week’s worth of antibiotic pills to take.

-I paid 60 pesos for the consultation and about $7 for the eye drops and pills at the pharmacy next door.
-Within a few days, the infection cleared up and my eye returned to normal.
-This process would have cost at least $100 if I was paying out of pocket in the US as I, unfortunately, didn’t have health insurance at the time.
+I paid 60 pesos for the consultation and about $7 for the eye drops and pills at the pharmacy that was attached to the clinic.
+Within a couple of days, the infection cleared up and my eye returned to normal.

 Strep Throat